Modeling and Fitting SED Data in Iris

 Clicking "Install Model Component" installs the model as a custom model in Iris.
 The next time the Fitting Tool is opened, the model can be selected from the menu of custom model components, under Add -> Custom Model Components -> tables -> my_sedtab.

 Iris also supports template model libraries so that you may compare a source data spectrum against a set of template models, in order to find the single template model which best matches the source data.
 During the fit, the data are compared to each template, to determine which template is the closest match to the data.
 The parameters associated with that template are returned as the best-fit parameters.

 A collection of template models may be read into Iris by entering into the Custom Model Manager window the name of a single ASCII index file which lists the file contents of a directory full of template model files, in addition to the model parameter values associated with each template file.
-The various model files should also be in ASCII format, and contain separated columns of X and Y coordinates, where the X column lists the wavelength in Angstroms, and the Y column is the flux density in photons/s/cm2/Angstrom.
+The various model files should also be in ASCII format, and contain separated columns of X and Y coordinates, where the X column lists wavelength, energy, or time, and the Y column, flux, counts, or intensity.